rharper2/Juqst.jl/README.md

 ## Documentation

 This readme mainly details the CHP part of the programs included, there is documentation on the other functionality which can be found here: https://rharper2.github.io/Juqst.jl/docs/build/index.html.
-As perviously mentioned the docs/examples directory contains Jupyter notebooks that work through a lot of the functionality.
+As previously mentioned the docs/examples directory contains Jupyter notebooks that work through a lot of the functionality.

 Below is a introduction to the CHP part of the package.